 - Take time for yourself: When you feel that your personal level of stress is getting out of control, take a step away from the divorce process.
 Even if you only do so for a few minutes, it gives you time to calm down and consider how to get back on track.

 - Know when fighting back is a lost cause: Fighting against your spouse doesn’t always matter.
 It may feel good for a moment, but it won’t get you anywhere in the long run.
-It’s often better to calm down, negotiate and compromise.
+It’s often better to calm down,

 - Put yourself in the other person’s shoes: Yes, you need to do what’s best for yourself, but that doesn’t mean you shouldn’t empathize with the other individual.
 Putting yourself in their shoes will help you understand where they’re coming from.